Get in Touch

 Course Outline

-1. Overview of Operating System Concepts: CPU, Memory, Network, and Storage
+1. Operating System Basics: CPU, Memory, Network, and Storage

 2. Hypervisors

-2. Understanding the "Host" machine and the "guest" OS
+2. The relationship between the "host" machine and the "guest" OS

-4. Key platforms: Citrix XEN, VMware ESX/ESXi, Microsoft Hyper-V, and IBM LPAR
+4. Examples: Citrix XEN, VMware ESX/ESXi, MS Hyper-V, IBM LPAR

 3. Network Virtualization